bitbotX/Menus/README.md

-# Interactive-Clicks
+# Android - Menus

-Sample android application demonstrating usage of imageviews , buttons and floating action buttons.
-It uses toasts to display user selection.
+Sample android project demonstrating the usage and implementation of the menus in android platform.